chethanmandya/SOLID-Principles/README.md

          string GetCustomerName(int id);
       }

-Now, further illustration of ICustomerDataAccess in CustomerDataAccess class can be refer in uploaded example.
+Now, further illustration of ICustomerDataAccess in CustomerDataAccess class can be refer from uploaded example.